 - Chuck E. Cheese • Print off this Reading Rewards Calendar, mark off “every day that your kids is awesome” and your kid gets 10 free tokens.
 I guess the parent gets to decide what constitutes “awesome”.

 - Library of Congress – A Book That Shaped Me • I was disappointed that this program is not offered in our area.
 However, I like the idea of kids writing a letter to a local librarian (or teacher) and telling them about a book that has made a difference in their world.
 So, I’ve added this, because maybe you would like to steal this idea, too.
+Another option is to write recommendations in the cover of books you leave at the Little Free Library.

 - Minnesota State Fair • Don’t forget to finish off your summer of reading at the fair with Read and Ride Day.